nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

+- [ ] implement indirection operator .
 - [ ] change the _ matcher for a patten list when matching TokenKind and Ops when handling them in order to know when something isn't implemented
 - [ ] check if variable is initialized in every path (may be hard to implement)
 - [ ] indexing a reference to an array returns a reference to the element
-- [ ] flow analysis
+- [ ] flow analysis (using directed graphs)
-- [ ] parallelize function IR code optimization since functions are independent from each other
+- [ ] eventually, parallelize function IR code optimization since functions are independent from each other (only if the number of functions is significant)
 - [ ] eventually, implement compiler directives
 - [ ] eventually, add better type inference for array elements
 - [ ] add compile-time array bounds check for known index operations